alihussnain-git/gallery-app/README.md

 - added test coverage using jest and react-native testing library

 ## Improvements

-If I could have more time I would like to do following in this app:

 - 12-Factor approach: Using react-native-config to for environment setting like staging, prod etc. Currently base url is hard coded in environment.ts
 - Pagination: Pagination to load more images as user scrolls down